 This section shows that the basic reason why sexual relations with one to whom he or she is not married is not allowed is to safeguard children from being born in a substandard environment.

-Of the definitions of porneia in the Shepherd book, only sexual relations between a married person and one with whom he or she is not married, sexual relations between unmarried persons, and homosexuality can rightly be referred to as “sexual immorality” (porneia).
+Of the definitions of porneia in the Shepherd book, only sexual intercourse between a married person and one with whom he or she is not married, sexual intercourse between unmarried persons, and sexual intercourse between homosexuals can rightly be referred to as “sexual immorality” (porneia).